Drakkar-Software/OctoBot-Docs/Developers/Developer-Guide.md

     collection unified storage management.
 -   <https://github.com/Drakkar-Software/OctoBot-Tentacles-Manager> for
-    tentacles installation, updates and interactions: get a tentacle documentation, configuration or it\'s dependencies.
+    tentacles installation, updates and interactions: get a tentacle documentation, configuration or it's dependencies.
 -   <https://github.com/Drakkar-Software/OctoBot-Commons> for common
     tools and constants used across each above repository.
 -   <https://github.com/Drakkar-Software/Async-Channel> which is used by